ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 ## Adding a tool integration
 {: #adding_a_tool_integration}

 You can add and configure tool integrations for your toolchain.
-The available tool integrations differ depending on whether you use {{site.data.keyword.cloud_notm}} Public or {{site.data.keyword.cloud_notm}} Dedicated.

 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.
 1. On the Toolchains page, click a toolchain to open its Overview page.
 Alternatively, on the App details page in your app, click the toolchain name.